MMSequeira/pf-2017-2018/README.md

-# pf-2017-2018
+# Programming Fundamentals 2017/2018
-Repository for the Programming Fundamentals module of the Games &amp; Apps Development B.Sc. in Universidade Europeia
+This is the repository for the Programming Fundamentals module of the Games &amp; Apps Development B.Sc. in Universidade Europeia.